thelordofthetimes/csdoc/README.md

 cs354   advanced of cs154                                                     no
-cs258   introduction to programming language theory                           no cs106   programming abstraction                                              yes cs109   introduction to probability for computerscientists                    no cs255   introduction to cryptography                                          no cs161   design and analysts of algorithms                                    yes cs143   compiler                                                             yes
+cs258   introduction to programming language theory                           no cs106   programming abstraction                                              yes cs109   introduction to probability for computerscientists                   yes cs255   introduction to cryptography                                          no cs161   design and analysts of algorithms                                    yes cs143   compiler                                                             yes